tsimeonov/Computer-Science/Programming Logic and design/Chapter 2 Input Processing Output.md

 <h6>Sequence Structures</h6>

-A set of statements tht executes in the order that they appear is called a `sequence structure`.
+A set of statements that executes in the order that they appear is called a `sequence structure`.
 A structurem also called a `control structure`, is a logical design that controls the order in which a set of statements executes.

 ---